-OKEECHOBEE – The Okeechobee County Commission has designated May as Mental Health Awareness Month.
+OKEECHOBEE – At their May 11 meeting, the Okeechobee County Commissioners proclaimed May as Mental Health Awareness Month ...